[Updated on 08.05.2020]

 No wonder many manufacturers have been trying to recreate that sound at a lower cost!
 If you are in the market for a Klon or a faithful recreation, this is your definitive guide.

 With an initial price tag of $225 (hefty for 1994), the Klon Centaur provided transparent, glassy mojo, while adding pleasing harmonic content to whatever signal chain was lucky enough tao go through it.
+Its 18v circuit, combined with a circuit optimized to minimize compression, made it extremely dynamic.
 It could be used as a supplement, or as the focal point of a rig, and many famous players loved it as a clean boost and many others as an “amp-in-a-box.”
 The point being, it excelled at everything.

 THE UPDATED KLON: KLON KTR